Diversity & Inclusion | Office of the Dean

 Visit the I AM CVM video archive.

-To encourage healthy habits for addressing conflict in the workplace, the CVMBS’ Office for Diversity & Inclusion (D&I), Center for Educational Technologies, and Communications have teamed up to create the Leadership & Communication in Action (LCA) video series to highlight a variety of conflict management skills.
+To encourage healthy habits for addressing conflict in the workplace, the VMBS’ Office for Diversity & Inclusion (D&I), Center for Educational Technologies, and Communications have teamed up to create the Leadership & Communication in Action (LCA) video series to highlight a variety of conflict management skills.